developmentseed/stac-auth-proxy/README.md

 # STAC Auth Proxy

+> [!WARNING]
+> This project is currently in active development and may change drastically in the near future while we work towards solidifying a first release.

 STAC Auth Proxy is a proxy API that mediates between the client and and some internally accessible STAC API in order to provide a flexible authentication mechanism.

 ## Features